This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A rectal fistulotomy is surgery to heal a fistula near your anus.
 A rectal fistula is a tunnel-like wound that forms next to your anus, often after you have an abscess (pus buildup under your skin).
 It spreads from inside your rectum to the skin surface near your anus.
 A rectal fistulotomy opens and drains the rectal fistula.
 The wound heals by filling in with scar tissue so the fistula does not come back or form an abscess.
 Your healthcare provider may also drain an abscess during your surgery.

 Before your surgery:

-Tell your caregiver if you have any other medical conditions, such as bleeding problems or cancer.
+Tell your healthcare provider if you have any other medical conditions, such as bleeding problems or cancer.
 Tell him if you had any anal or rectal surgeries in the past.